Logo Medical Science Monitor Basic Research

 CONCLUSIONS: Pentapera sicula libanotica appears to be a promising pharmacological tool.

-Keywords: Anti-Inflammatory Agents, Chromatography, High Pressure Liquid, Ericaceae, phytochemicals, Phytotherapy, Plant Extracts, Plant Leaves
+Keywords: Anti-Inflammatory Agents, Chromatography, High Pressure Liquid, Ericaceae, phytochemicals, Phytotherapy, Plant Leaves

 Add Comment 0 Comments